Peng Shuai saga hews to familiar script in China

 The post was quickly taken down and the former top-ranked doubles player dropped out of public view late last year.

 After she reappeared weeks later, she denied to a Singapore newspaper that she ever made any accusation of sexual assault.
-I n an interview published Monday by a French sports paper, she called the whole situation an “enormous misunderstanding.”
+I n an interview published Monday by a French sports paper, the tennis player called the whole situation an “enormous misunderstanding.”

 Here's a look at a some other people who have disappeared over the years — a phenomenon that has expanded since President Xi Jinping came to power in 2013: